Hughes Systique Corporation

 Hughes Systique Corporation, (HSC) is a provider of software R&D services.
 As part of its R&D services, HSC provides Technology Consulting, System Architecture design, Software development, Maintenance and Testing services to Multimedia, Consumer Devices, Telecom/Networking, Wireless/Broadband and Satellite equipment providers.

-HSC is headquartered in Rockville, Maryland (USA), a suburb of Washington D.C with a development center in Gurgaon (India), a suburb of New Delhi also another operational center in Bangalore which is a technology hub.
+HSC is headquartered in Rockville, Maryland (US), a suburb of Washington D.C., with a development center in Gurgaon (India), a suburb of New Delhi also another operational center in Bangalore which is a technology hub.
 HSC is part of the HUGHES group of companies.

 HSC is a CMMI Level 5 (development model), ISO 9001 and ISO 27001 certified company.

 Technologies

 HSC claims to focus on the following key technology areas for its R&D services: